MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-requirements-for-database-servers-for-sharepoint-server-subscription-edition.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid:
-description: "Introduces articles that describe hardware, software, and other requirements for SharePoint."
+description: "Introduces articles that describe software and other requirements for SharePoint Server Subscription Edition."
 ---

 # Software Requirements for Database Servers for SharePoint Server Subscription Edition